Kennnooo/KairoQuest/README.md

 ## 💡 Inspiration

 **This project is inspired by the idea of turning boring productivity tools into something fun and motivating.
-With influences from Solo Leveling’s quest system and the adventurous vibes of One Piece and Dragon Ball, Questify helps you stay on track while enjoying the journey.**
+With influences from Solo Leveling’s quest system and the adventurous vibes of One Piece and Dragon Ball, KairoQuest helps you stay on track while enjoying the journey.**

 ---